 With this pedal, you'll have easy access to over 300 presets, 9 speaker cabs, and you'll never have to lug around an amp again thanks to its incredible IRs and models.

-Iridium delivers three modeled amps with a choice of three cabs-on-call for each amp.
-Each amp has its own drive, optional reverb, and a 3-band EQ to sculpt the tone further.
-If that wasn’t enough, you can replace all onboard cabs with several Impulse Response cabinet options using Strymon’s Impulse Manager software.
+The Iridium featured three modeled amps with a choice of three cabs for each amp.
+Each amp had its own drive, optional reverb, and a 3-band EQ to sculpt the tone further.
+As if that wasn’t enough, we were also able to replace all the onboard cabs with several impulse response cabinet options using the included Impulse Manager software.

 Solid construction and excellent sonic performance.

 This preamp pedal is an excellent choice for anybody who has joined the digital revolution.
 It offers a huge range of amps, cabs, features, and settings at much lower price than you'd expect.

 Mooer has dominated the budget pedal market with awesome micro pedal clones for years.
 With the Mooer PreAMP Live, they offer an amazing digital preamp pedal that has far surpassed the competition.
 We loved pretty much everything about this unit – It featured a 3-band EQ, and 12 channel workflow with MIDI compatibility, true bypass, USB cable connectivity for PC, and Bluetooth connectivity via the Mooer app.

 It boasted a huge range of amps, cabs, features, and settings, which really set it apart from the vast majority of preamp pedals on the market.
 The M999 had 50 replicas of tube amps, 30 cab simulations with third-party IRs, and a preamp App + software.